thanusha-stack/Freelancer-Website/README.md

-# 🌟 Freelance Job Platform - Frontend
+# 🌟 Freelance Job Platform

 Welcome to the **Freelance Job Platform** frontend repository!
 This web platform connects **freelancers** with **clients**.
 Freelancers can find jobs, submit proposals, and manage work, while clients can post jobs, review proposals, and hire freelancers.